Joensuu Campus international study programmes

 Professional Intercultural Competence is aimed at enhancing knowledge and skills of intercultural competence in working life.

 Education and Adult Education, Special Education, Career Counselling The goal of the study programme is to develop the students' identity and expertise in education and counselling from the viewpoints of life course and life-long learning.
 The concept of "learning society" is often seen as a synonym for life-long learning occurring in a certain place.
 The study courses discuss the prerequisites for general education and the possibilities for learning needed in the era of globalisation and in the operating environments of different societies.
-The studies open up new viewpoints to questions pertaining to life course and social change (work, family, gender in counseling, democracy and active citizenship, globalisation, market economy).
+The studies open up new viewpoints to questions pertaining to life course and social change (work, family, gender in counselling, democracy and active citizenship, globalisation, market economy).
 The goal is to link the theories and practices of adult education and counselling to the students' own educational goals and aspirations in life, and to promote discussion on the matter.

 Teaching Foreign Languages to Young Learners These minor subject studies are intended for teacher students.